-26. Children who need a social worker (Child Protection and Child In Need Plans)
+27. Children who need a social worker (Child Protection and Child In Need Plans)

-- 26.1.
-Staff recognise that children may have a social worker due to safeguarding or welfare needs and this can cause them to have barriers with attendance, behaviour, learning and mental health. - 26.2.
-Carrington Junior School will share information with a social worker for any child whom they are supporting to ensure decisions are made in the best interests - 26.3.
-Informed decisions will be made by staff with regards to safeguarding for those children who are being supported by a social worker.
+Staff recognise that children may have a social worker due to safeguarding or welfare needs and this can cause them to have barriers with attendance, behaviour, learning and mental health.

+Carrington Junior School will share information with a social worker for any child whom they are supporting to ensure decisions are made in the best interests of the child.

+Informed decisions, will be made by staff with regards to safeguarding for those children who are being supported by a social worker.